 F-1 Employment based on Economic Hardship Employment Authorization Document (EAD)

-Once you have documentation of your US employment authorization (either your On-Campus Certification or other based on your employment type referenced above), you will then make your application for an SSN at a Social Security Administration office.
+Once you have documentation of your US employment authorization (either your On-Campus Certification or other documentation based on your employment type referenced above), you will then need to complete the Online Social Security Number Application on the Social Security Administration website.

 If you live on the Boston campus: